Rob McCullough: Bellator MMA

 On October 14, 2010, McCullough signed with Bellator to compete in the promotion's upcoming Season Four Lightweight Tournament.
 He was knocked out by a counter right by Patricky "The Pitbull" Freire.

 DREAM

 McCullough next faced Shinya Aoki at DREAM 17.
 He lost the fight via submission in the first round.

 Personal life

 McCullough was married to Kristina McCullough.
 The couple had their first child, a son, in March 2010 and second child, a son born in November 2014.

-Divorced Kristina McCullough in May, 2020 and is now engaged to FightCamp Trainer Shanie Rusth.
+They divorced in May, 2020.
+He is now engaged to FightCamp Trainer Shanie Rusth.

 He is of Irish and Mexican descent.

-McCullough also owns MMA apparel company Razor Clothing.
+McCullough owns MMA apparel company Razor Clothing.